-A friend of mine recently bought $28 leggings for her 6-month-old baby.
-Other than the cute pattern, they’re not much different from the cotton leggings you can find at most big box stores or baby clothing retailers for half the price or less.
+A friend of mine recently bought $38 leggings for her 6-month-old baby.
+Other than the cute pattern, they’re not much different from the cotton leggings you can find at most big box stores or baby clothing retailers for waaay less.
 Her daughter will outgrow them in about three months, maybe four, yet she decided they were worth the price anyway.
 What could have caused her to find that much value in this product?

 The shop she purchased from wasn’t just selling baby leggings.
 One look at their message and imagery online and it’s evident that they’re selling the experience.
-You see the mom and daughter, the cuddly moments, the laughter and play.
-You read about love, caring and something handmade from one mom to another.
+You see the mom and daughter, the cuddly moments, the laughter, nurture, and play.
+You read about deep love, the limitless dreams for your child, and the uniqueness of something handmade from one mom to another.
 She bought into the feeling and doesn’t regret a single penny spent.

 IT’S NOT THE LATEST CATCHPHRASE

 Brand storytelling is the value of our products and services that goes beyond the sticker price.
 We perceive that something is worth a certain value because of our beliefs about the company selling it and how we expect the product or service to impact our lives.
 What story do your customers believe about your business?
 What can you do about it?

 - Step outside yourself.
 You have certain assumptions and beliefs about your company, your products, and services.
 But do you know if this is the same story that your customers believe?
 Step outside of what you know to be true and figure out what’s being told beyond your corporate walls.

 - Know your audience.
 Focusing on a target customer is a critical step.
 You’ll never be everything to everyone, so figure out exactly who is your best customer and work to deeply understand them.
 What motivates them?
 Why would they purchase your product?
 What value are they truly looking for?